 Anyone with a previous felony DUI conviction will face another felony DUI charge if he/she is arrested again for driving under the influence.
 It makes no difference if the next intoxicated driving incident involved no injuries, or if the previous intoxicated driving arrest occurred more than seven (7) years ago.
 “Once a felon, always a felon.”9

-2. How does a DUI first affect my driver’s license and criminal record?
+2. What happens to my driver’s license and criminal record?

 Every DUI first offense arrest opens two separate cases that operate independently of each other: